TheDeanLab/COMPASS/docs/source/physical_assembly/physical_assembly.rst

 .. figure:: Images/spacers.png
     :align: center
     :alt: Example of our setup for securing the translation stage to breadboard adapter onto our detection path baseplate

-    **Figure 12:** Example of our setup for securing the translation stage to breadboard adapter onto our detection path baseplate
+    **Figure 12:** Setup for securing the translation stage to breadboard adapter onto our detection path baseplate

 With the assembly fixed in place, the camera can then be screwed into the filter wheel:
     1. Align the front thread of the camera with the back port of the filter wheel